jopdeklein/Handyplex/README.md

 * Microsoft Xbox Kinect Camera

 ## Installing
+The following is an abridged version of the installation instructions, see the supplied INSTALL file for step-by-step instructions.

 Make sure Python 2.7 (or later) is installed correctly.
 I recommend [virtualenv](http://pypi.python.org/pypi/virtualenv) and [pip](http://www.pip-installer.org) to set up your Python environments.